 Some studies will need to be project managed by Council, namely:

-- a) Studies where there is a particularly significant community interest - b) Studies that have a particular significance for Council or have a potential probity issue. - c) Studies that are otherwise significant from a public interest perspective.
+- b) Studies that have a particular significance for Council or have a potential probity issue. - c) Studies that are otherwise significant from a public interest perspective.

 The process for a Council managed study is outlined below: